HomeJAGRUK INVESTORFixed Deposit (FD) - Details, FD Calculator & TDS Savings

+Are you looking to make the most out of your savings?
+Fixed Deposits might be the answer!
+Let’s dive deep into understanding them.
 A large portion of the country’s population has a Fixed Deposit (FD) to their name.
 Thus, it is essential for everyone’s financial health.
 But are we all aware of how a fixed deposit account works?
-This article details the different facets of fixed deposit accounts and how to navigate it.
+This article details the different facets of fixed deposit accounts and how to navigate them.

 A fixed deposit account is a type of loan given to the bank where the bank pays you a return for exchange.
-Each fixed deposit account has a fixed tenure, which can range from one day to 20 years.
+Each fixed deposit account has a fixed tenure, which can range from 7 days to 10 years.
 Upon putting your money in an FD you lock in the amount for a fixed duration with the bank.
-Then the bank pays you interest on the principal sum of amount.
+Then the bank pays you interest on the principal sum of the amount.
 The interest is added to the principal amount after every specific interval of time.
 Since there are flexible tenures for FD you can have multiple FD accounts of different tenures, at the same time.
-Thus, you can earn more on through investing in multiple FDs.
+Thus, you can earn more through investing in multiple FDs.

 Types of Fixed Deposit accounts